SERRVIEX/portfolio-rn/README.md

 I’m a **junior React Native developer** with around **4 months of hands-on experience**, currently focused on building modern mobile apps with **React Native** and **Expo**.
 Before that, I spent about **6 years working with Unity and C#**, developing various games and tools, which helped me gain strong programming and problem-solving skills.
 I still work on Unity pet projects occasionally, but my main focus is now on mobile app development.
-I enjoy building clean, functional, and user-friendly apps, and I’m looking for an opportunity to grow as part of a professional team.
+I enjoy building clean, functional, and user-friendly apps.

 ---